 The Carpet Stewardship law generates funding to meet the goals of AB 2398 through an assessment on carpet sold in California.
 The law is designed to find ways to incentivize the growth of carpet reclamation and recycling and still allow the market to work.
-Effective January 1, 2019, all carpet sold and/or shipped in California is required to be assessed at $0.35 per square yard at the point of sale.
+Differential assessment levels took effect on April 1, 2022; see Differential Assessments page for the latest information.

 Currently, funds from the carpet assessment are used to:

 - Support and incentivize the development and markets for products made from recycled carpet.

 - Underwrite the collection and transport of carpet to/from drop-off sites.

 - Inform and educate stakeholders about the importance, opportunities and challenges of keeping carpet out of landfill.

 Carpet Collectors and Processors